gangdong/gangdong.github.io/_posts/2019-03-20-Blog-mathjax.markdown

 </script>
 {% endhighlight %}

-It is better place the MathJax object in a `<script>` tag just before the script that loads MathJax itself.
+It is better to place the MathJax object in a `<script>` tag just before the script that loads MathJax itself.

 So my last code is